 Travel to Destinations in the U.S.

-Individual students traveling with Lawrence funding should meet with the Associate Dean of the Faculty in the Provost's Office.
+Solo student trips for academic purposes with Lawrence support must be approved by the Associate Dean of the Faculty in the Provost's Office.
 Students should submit the trip proposal (#1) and travel forms (#2) with the request for funding.
 Failure to meet deadlines, submit paperwork, or receive approvals will result in the loss of Lawrence funding for the trip.

 Steps to a Successful Trip

 1. Propose a Trip

-Trip leaders and participants must be Lawrence faculty, staff, or students.
-The trip leader/sponsor should send a roster to the Dean of Students asking whether the listed students are eligible to participate.
+Trip participants must be Lawrence faculty, staff, or students.
+The trip leader/sponsor should send a roster to the Dean of Students asking whether listed students are eligible to participate.
 The Dean of Students will check with other offices (Title IX, etc.) and provide approval or denial.